yongenportkey/LedgerHQ-app-aelf/doc/api.md

 | ------------- | :------: |
 | Pubkey        |    32    |

-### SIGN SOLANA TRANSACTION
+### SIGN Aelf TRANSACTION

 #### Description

-_This command signs a Solana Transaction after having the user validate the transaction-specific parameters:_
+_This command signs a Aelf Transaction after having the user validate the transaction-specific parameters:_

 ##### Command